rust-lang/rust-wiki-backup/Proposal-to-address-Dan's-bug.md

 We already have a definition for when an lvalue is mutable.
 The algorithm is given in `mut.rs` and we can reuse it.
-However, there is a hole in our type system which actually makes this algorithm unsound (and, indeed, the type system itself, which treats supposedly immutable fields covariantly, and probably alias analysis too).
+However, there is a hole in our type system (see Appendix A) which actually makes this algorithm unsound (and, indeed, the type system itself, which treats supposedly immutable fields covariantly, and probably alias analysis too).
 We must therefore close this hole first (we should do this anyway).